 If you're looking for the best capture card to record your gameplay, we're here to help you with your search.

-Capture cards allow you to record your console or PC gameplay, whether you're streaming live on Twitch or uploading later to YouTube they can be essential.
+Capture cards allow you to record your console or PC gameplay, making them essential for streaming live on Twitch or capturing footage for YouTube.

 Best Capture Card

 - AVerMedia Live Gamer Duo

 Best Capture Card All-Rounder - Elgato HD60 S+ Capture Card

 Elgato is a name that in reality needs no introduction, especially when it comes to the best capture cards.

 The HD60 S+ looks to be quite the capable all-rounder that's also intuitive to use thanks to a simple connection via HDMI to the device you're capturing, and USB 3.0 to the device you're recording to.